(CNN) — Stale nuts and pretzels are standard fare in most bars.

 Gratis bar food may be a dying tradition in some quarters, but we found a number of joints that don't care about cost or mess, opting to dry your whistle before they wet it.
-Here are ten of the finest, for starters.
-Serve us up your own favorites.

 1. Crunch-fried hominy

 While fried chicken is the star at this James Beard-recognized Southern indulgery, the crunch-fried hominy is the snack that keeps drinkers sated, free of charge.

 Chef Jeff McInnis provides a menu packed with other cuisine beloved by ladies and gents who are more than picky when it comes to Southern food.

 If you haven't tried a gougère, yet -- a baked savory choux pastry of dough and cheese -- it's time you started.

 You can test your taste buds for free at No. 9 Park in Boston They're so good you'd gladly pay for them -- except you don't have to.

 Free nuts and popcorn tell you you're in a dive bar, but free mussels?
 That's classy.